orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 So all self.initial -> (-self).terminal
 # TODO is_initial = return (-self).terminal().is_none ??

+  #
+  # Opposite aliases  # TODO: Could just dynamically assign these - the case for any reversible thing (next/previous, initial/terminal ...) always: A.something and (-A).something
+  #

 (-self).a = self.b
 -(self.a) = self.b

 ```

 ```